jpverkamp/blog/content/programming/2023/stacklang/09-better-testing.md

 error: test failed, to rerun pass `--bin stacklang`
 ```

-When I first started writing these, I had a couple more failures, mostly because I hadn't actually implemented {{<crosslink text="stacks" title="StackLang Part VIII: Compiler Stacks">}} yet (yes, these posts are out of order).
+When I first started writing these, I had a couple more failures, mostly because I hadn't actually implemented [[StackLang Part VIII: Compiler Stacks|stacks]]() yet (yes, these posts are out of order).
 But now, I'm only missing loop lists / apply in the compiler version.
 Everything else is good to go.

 And now, whenever I do any major refactoring... the tests should show me what I mess up.
 Pretty cool.